tatimilpo/MobilityDB-JDBC/README.md

     docker pull mobilitydb/mobilitydb
     docker volume create mobilitydb_data
     docker run --name "mobilitydb" -d -p 25432:5432 -v mobilitydb_data:/var/lib/postgresql mobilitydb/mobilitydb
+### Generating Javadocs
+The documentation for the classes could be found in the folder [docs](https://github.com/tatimilpo/MobilityDB-JDBC/tree/main/docs).
+In case it is needed to generate again the documentation, run the following command:

+On Linux:

+    ./gradlew javadoc
+On Windows:

+    gradlew.bat javadoc

+It will generate the documentation under the folder **mobilitydb-jdbc\build\docs**.

 ## Running The Examples
 ### Playground